How to Write a Business Plan

 A business plan illustrates how you’ll turn an idea into a profitable venture, breaking down each step along the way.

-When done right, it provides a detailed description of each facet and process within your business, from financing to marketing — and you’ll revisit it as you develop and grow your company.
-Here’s how to write a business plan for your new company, broken down step by step.
+When done right, it provides a detailed description of all aspects of your business, from financing to marketing — and you’ll revisit it as you develop and grow your company.
+Here’s how to write a business plan for your new venture.

 1. Decide what format to use

-Most business plan formats follow similar outlines.
-Templates are available online from multiple resources, including the Small Business Administration (SBA), SCORE, LivePlan and Bplans.
-You can also start from scratch — but it’s a good idea to at least look at templates to get a feel for what the final product should look like.
+Most business plans follow a similar outline.
+Templates are available online from multiple sources, including the Small Business Administration (SBA), SCORE, LivePlan and Google Docs.
+You can also start from scratch — but it’s a good idea to at least glance at templates to get a feel for what the final document should look like.

-Most plans use clean formatting, with each key component having a clear headline and its own dedicated page to make the information easy to read.
-These components often include the following:
+Most business plans use clean formatting, with each key component having a clear headline and its own dedicated page to make the information easy to read.
+These components often include:

 - An executive summary